 |Welcome to the PsyScope X Info Page|

 The current version of PsyScope X is an universal program.
-It runs natively on Intel processors, where it runs I would say pretty well, as well as on on PowerPc machines, where it runs I would say reasonably well -- anyhow, better than most of the other commercial programs I know of.
-Furthermore, Psyscope X can allow you to have a control on several kinds of stimuli (movies, sounds) that other commercial programs running on other platforms cannot give you.
+It runs natively on Intel processors.
+Psyscope X can allow you to have a control on several kinds of stimuli (movies, sounds) in a way that satisfies many needs of experimental scientists, at a comparable or better level than several commercial programs (my opinion).

 Documentation is available on this page, if you have the patience to look for it (sorry, I am not strong in html, nor in organizing things).
 There is also a user list, to which you can subscribe, or where you can consult an archive for problems or issues.